-But that’s far from the only standout feature on the Roomba i7.
+But that’s far from the only standout feature on the Roomba i7+.
 This Wi-Fi-connected mapping robot is capable of cleaning specific rooms on demand while avoiding fixed obstacles like pet food bowls.
-In our Roomba i7 review, this was among the first mapping robots we encountered that we could almost see thinking.
+In our Roomba i7+ review, this was among the first mapping robots we encountered that we could almost see thinking.
 It would enter a room going one direction and then clean, pause and head toward another area at a slightly different angle.

 The iRobot Braava jet m6 is, in essence the Roomba s9, but for mopping.
 This impressive bot uses the same advanced navigation found in the Roomba s9 and Roomba i7 to clean and map your home.
 It’ll save a map of your home’s layout that can be customized, giving you the power to command the Braava jet m6 to clean specific rooms while avoiding no-go areas such as pet food bowls.
 While this is a handy feature in a vacuum, it’s nearly essential in a mop.
 No one wants to deal with a wet rug.

 The square shape of the Braava jet m6 means it cleans well along baseboards.
 We like the easy-to-fill removable water tank, too.
 Like some Roombas, when the mop’s battery gets low, it’ll head back to its base, recharge, and then get back to work.
 Perhaps the neatest feature of the Braava jet m6 is how it works in tandem with the Roomba s9 and Roomba i7.
 When the vacuum has finished cleaning and returned to its base, the mop goes to work.
-Not only will your floors be vacuumed, they’ll be freshly mopped as well.
-We are truly living in the future.

 Like the Braava jet 240, the Braava jet m6 uses proprietary wet and dry cleaning pads that are available in reusable or disposable versions.